Tony Msalame

-Tony Msalame Mwashumbe (12 December 1954–-28 May 2010), was a Kenyan actor and media personality.
+Tony Msalame Mwashumbe (12 December 1954 – 28 May 2010), was a Kenyan actor and media personality.
 One of the most respected media personalities in Kenyan broadcasting history, Msalame also established as an actor in the film The Lion of Africa and television soapie Tushauriane.

 Personal life

 He was born on 12 December 1954 in Taita, Kenya as the second son of the family.
 His father, Chrispas Mwashumbe was a Chief Inspector.
 His mother, Grace Sowairina Mwashumbe was a housewife.
 He had 6 siblings: Dorothy Mkakim, Sheila Kale, Arnold Magah, Lorna Mwashumbe, Jacob Mwashumbe and Surprise Mwashumbe.
-In 1967, his mother died shortly after youngest sibling Surprise was born.
+In 1967, his mother died shortly after his youngest sibling Surprise was born.

 With his father's job, he had to move in several regions, where he completed primary education from several schools including; Buxton Primary School Mombasa, D.E.B.
 Pumwani Primary and Kisumu Union Primary School.
 Finally he completed KCPE Examination in 1970 from Samburu Primary School.
 Then he attended Ruiru Secondary School and completed O-level examination in 1974.
 During this period, he regularly visited his maternal uncle who was a broadcaster, Job Isaac Mwamto.

 After completing O-level, he resided at Upper Woodley residence with his uncle and where he generated a passion for radio broadcasting.
 During the television series Visa vya Safari, he met his future wife, Pauline Mukuhi.
 They were solemnized customarily on 3 May 1986 and later formalized on 26 May 1989 at the Attorney Generals Chambers.
 The couple had two daughters, Grace Sowairina, born on 10 July 1986 and Natasha Waithera, born on 19 October 1990.